syncfusion-content/flutter-docs/Flutter/range-selector/lock-range.md

 ---
 layout: post
 title: Lock range in Syncfusion Flutter Range Selector | Syncfusion
-description: This section explains about how to show lock range feature in the range selector for Flutter platform
+description: This section explains about how to use lock range feature in the range selector for Flutter platform
 platform: Flutter
 control: SfRangeSelector
 documentation: ug